How can the owners merge three separate businesses in three different countries?

 I work for a company that has branches in three separate countries, as three separate businesses.
 Each is owned and operated by the same people.
 The owners would like to merge these three entities to form one company.
 Is this possible, or do they need to form an entirely separate entity?
 What must they do to reach their goal?

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.You can merge three separate businesses from three different countries into one business . . . but whether you would really want to is another matter.
+Join us in a city near you at Entrepreneur’s Accelerate Your Business event series kicking off Feb 23.
+View cities and dates »You can merge three separate businesses from three different countries into one business . . . but whether you would really want to is another matter.

 Depending on the size and industry of the businesses (as well as the country of the business you merge into), you may face a phalanx of local and international regulations and tax issues.